 - Race

-- Marital Status

-- Parental Status
+- Familial Status

-- Sexual Orientation

-- Sexual Identity

-- Source of Income

 - Disability

 - Ancestry

 - National Origin

-- Political Ideology

 - Color

 - Religion

 - Age, as defined by Chicago Fair Housing Regulations

 - Sex

-- K. During the screening process, Management staff performing the review will consider the following before rejection of any application: - 1.
-If Management receives negative screening information on an applicant, Management will contact the applicant and set up a second meeting to determine whether mitigating circumstances exist that make it possible to approve the application. - 2.
-If an applicant fails to satisfy the Screening Criteria and there is no evidence of mitigating circumstances, Management will reject the application.
-If an applicant is eligible and passes the Screening Criteria, Management will accept the applicant subject to the availability of units. - 3.
-If rejected, an applicant may request an informal meeting with Management to determine whether the rejection was in compliance with the aforesaid procedures. - 4.
+- K. During the screening process, Management staff performing the review will consider the following before rejection of any application:

+- 1. If Management receives negative screening information on an applicant, Management will contact the applicant and set up a second meeting to determine whether mitigating circumstances exist that make it possible to approve the application.

+- 2. If an applicant fails to satisfy the Screening Criteria and there is no evidence of mitigating circumstances, Management will reject the application.
+If an applicant is eligible and passes the Screening Criteria, Management will accept the applicant subject to the availability of units.

+- 3. If rejected, an applicant may request an informal meeting with Management to determine whether the rejection was in compliance with the aforesaid procedures. - 4.
 Current CHA Leaseholders whose application to reside in a Public Housing Unit is rejected because of a failure to satisfy Management's Screening Criteria or a failure to engage in activities to meet the Screening Criteria may, pursuant to the RRC and the CHA Grievance Procedure, request an informal hearing with Management and, if applicable, a formal hearing before an independent hearing officer.
 Management will provide CHA with copies of correspondence with the applicant in connection with the filing of a grievance by a rejected applicant.

-L. Opportunity to Comply with Screening Criteria for PHA-Assisted Units
+L. Opportunity to Comply with Screening Criteria for ACC-Assisted Units